A list of inspirational black people who played a key role in the world and American history.

 Chinua Achebe (1930 – 2013) Best selling Nigerian novelist.
 He wrote the 1958 classic, ‘Things Fall Apart’

-Haile Gebrselassie (1973 – ) Ethiopian record breaking distance runner.
+Haile Gebrselassie (1973 – ) Ethiopian record-breaking distance runner.
+Gebrselassie won two Olympic medals and four world titles at 10,000 metres.

 Famous Black women